exhuma/puresnmp/docs/design_decisions.rst

 MIBs & ASN.1
 ------------

-The library does not depend on an ASN.1 library, nor does it parse MIBs.
-Everything that's defined in ASN.1 notation which is pertinent to SNMP has been hardcoded into the library.
+The library does not depend on an :term:`ASN.1` library, nor does it parse :term:`MIBs`.
+Everything that's defined in :term:`ASN.1` notation which is pertinent to SNMP has been hardcoded into the library.

 Rationale:

 This started off as a proof of concept that it was doable to drop these dependencies.
 They complicate the code-base and are not really necessary.
-It is unlikely that SNMP will change in such a fundamental level that the ASN.1 definitions would need to change.
-If this happens, these changes can be made to the code without parsing an ASN.1 document.
+It is unlikely that SNMP will change in such a fundamental level that the :term:`ASN.1` definitions would need to change.
+If this happens, these changes can be made to the code without parsing an :term:`ASN.1` document.

-MIBs, which are also written in ASN.1 notation, are also not necessary for SNMP in its lowest level.
-MIBs can be considered as "syntactic sugar" for SNMP users.
-It is not impossible though to wrap this library in another library and add MIB handling.
+:term:`MIBs`, which are also written in :term:`ASN.1` notation, are also not necessary for SNMP in its lowest level. :term:`MIBs` can be considered as "syntactic sugar" for SNMP users.
+It is not impossible though to wrap this library in another library and add :term:`MIB` handling.
 This is however out of scope of this project.

 libsnmp